 And second, that they are not suspended.

 The reason why is that being suspended or inactive means that you as a developer don't think that it's safe to run the code associated with it, but we need to run code to get rid of the object.

 Okay.
 So we've seen today how you can think about your app in terms of data flows and how you should use that to divide it into fairly independent subsystems that use value type for communication purposes.

 Here is a link that will show you more resources associated with this talk.

 And a few related sessions that, if you're interested with dispatch, you should probably check out, because they are really interesting.

+And that's it.
 It was Concurrency with GCD.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.